 Counterflow Cooling Towers

-A counterflow mechanism is one where air flows vertically through the fillings or packing at the top while water flows downward.
+A counterflow mechanism is a newer and quite popular design in which water flows vertically through the fill or packing from the top while air enters the bottom of the tower and flows upwards.
 In a counterflow cooling tower, there is an induced draught fan that is attached to the motor.
 This fan pulls in air to draft it upward resulting in air that is exhausted faster than it is pulled in.
-In turn, you’ll see lower pressure and circulation.
+In turn, you’ll see lower pressure and re-circulation.

 - Low Power Consumption

 - Low Fouling Film, Hybrid or Splash fills